somhi/jtframe/doc/debug.md

 It is recommended to remove the *debug_bus* once the core is stable.
 When the core is compiled with **JTFRAME_RELEASE** the *debug_bus* has a permanent zero value and there is no on-screen debug values.

+## System Info

+By pressing SHIFT+CTRL, the core will switch from displaying the regular *debug_view* to *sys_info*.
+This 8-bit signals carries information from modules inside JTFRAME, aside from core-specific information.
+This is available as long as **JTFRAME_RELEASE** was not used for compilation.
+The *debug_bus* selects which information to display.

+At the moment, this can be used to see the number of SDRAM access done in a frame.
+See [jtframe_sdram_stats](../hdl/sdram/jtframe_sdram_stats.v) for details.

 ## Generic SDRAM Dump

 The SDRAM bank0 can be partially shadowed in BRAM and download as NVRAM via the NVRAM interface.
 This requires the macros JTFRAME_SHADOW and JTFRAME_SHADOW_LEN to be defined.
 The MRA file should also enable NVRAM with a statement such as: